ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sql/README.md

 * (Apollon77) Fix crash cases reported by Sentry

 ### 2.1.6 (2022-06-27)
-* (Apollon77) Allow to remove a configuration value for "round" in config again
+* (Apollon77) Allowed removing a configuration value for "round" in config again

 ### 2.1.5 (2022-06-27)
 * (Apollon77) When no count is provided for aggregate "none" or "onchange" then the limit (default 2000) is used as count to define the number of data to return.
 * (Apollon77) Fix the initialization of types and IDs for some cases.

 ### 2.1.3 (2022-06-12)
-* (Apollon77) Make sure debug log is active according to the settings
+* (Apollon77) Make sure the debug log is active, according to the settings

 ### 2.1.2 (2022-06-08)
 * (Apollon77) Huge performance optimizations for GetHistory calls